-Upon a "change in control," all Incentive Units held by Messrs.
-Wiebeck and Valentine that vest solely based on continued employment will become fully vested.
-For such purpose, "change in control" generally means (i) any person or entity (with limited exceptions) is (or becomes, during any 12-month period) the beneficial owner of 50% or more of the total voting power of the stock of the Company; (ii) the replacement of more than 50% of the members of our board of directors during any 12-month period; (iii) the consummation of a merger or consolidation of the Company with another entity, or the issuance of voting securities in connection with the merger or consolidation of the Company with any other entity (unless (x) the Company's voting securities outstanding immediately prior to such transaction continue to represent at least 50% of the total voting power of the stock of the successor or surviving corporation (or its parent) or (y) the merger or consolidation is effected to implement a recapitalization (or similar transaction) and no person or entity is or becomes the beneficial owner of 50% or more of either the Company's then-outstanding shares of common stock or the combined voting power of the Company's then-outstanding voting securities); or (iv) the sale or disposition of all or substantially all of the Company's assets in which any person or entity acquires (or has acquired during the 12-month period ending on the date of the most recent acquisition by such person or entity) assets from the Company that have a total gross fair market value equal to more than 50% of the total gross fair market value of all of the Company's assets immediately prior to such acquisition(s).
+Valentine that do not vest solely based on continued employment will become fully vested if the aggregate fair market value of Baldwin Risk Partners, LLC's equity equals or exceeds \$267,366,677, in each case, subject to continued employment through the occurrence of such change in control.
+The fair market value of Baldwin Risk Partners, LLC equity in 2019 is expected to exceed \$267,366,677, and as a result, we anticipate that all Incentive Units will vest by the end of 2019.
+For such purpose, "change in control" generally means (i) any person or entity (with limited exceptions) is (or becomes, during any 12-month period) the beneficial owner of 50% or more of the total voting power of the stock of the Company; (ii) the replacement of more than 50% of the members of our board of directors during any 12-month period; (iii) the consummation of a merger or consolidation of the Company with another entity, or the issuance of voting securities in connection with the merger or consolidation of the Company with any other entity (unless (x) the Company's voting securities outstanding immediately prior to such transaction continue to represent at least 50% of the total voting power of the stock of the successor or entity is or becomes the beneficial owner of 50% or more of either the Company's then-outstanding shares of common stock or the combined voting power of the Company's then-outstanding voting securities); or (iv) the sale or disposition of all or substantially all of the Company's assets in which any person or entity acquires (or has acquired during the 12-month period ending on the date of the most recent acquisition by such person or entity) assets from the Company that have a total gross fair market value equal to more than 50% of the total gross fair market value of all of the Company's assets immediately prior to such acquisition(s).